ravila4/MusicPlots/README.md

 ## Conclusions

 Using my data set, several trends are observed from the scatter plots: Higher energy tracks tend to be louder and less acoustic.
-Higher valence songs tend to be louder, higher in energy, and higher in danceability, however, lower valence songs can be either high or low in any of these values.
+Higher valence songs tend to be louder, higher in energy, and higher in danceability.
+However, lower valence songs can be either high or low in any of these values.
 These results are not objective, and could likely be a result of my own preferences in music.
 In order to produce generalizable results, we would require a random data set.